pennsignals/microservice/security.md

 !local/microservice.system.test.cfg
 ```
 - <font style="color: maroon;">Do not build and push images from localhost to docker image repository!</font> `docker push quay.io.pennsignals/microservice:v2.0`
-  - No guarantee that the v2.0 code from version control is pushed, the local docker tag isn't necesarily the tag from version control
+  - No guarantee that the v2.0 code from version control is pushed, the local docker tag isn't necessarily the tag from version control
   - No guarantee that the image doesn't include extra files or secrets from localhost
   - Use image repository to check out code from version control to build images [automatically](https://quay.io/repository/pennsignals/alpine-3.7-python-3.6-engineering?tab=builds).
   - Applies version control, `.gitignore` as well as `.dockerignore`

-#### 2.2.3 Vulnerability: Unpatched Packages
+#### 2.2.3 Vulnerability: Un-patched Packages

 - Number of vulnerabilities increases over time
 - Attack surface increases with the number of packages

-#### 2.2.4 Mitigations: Unpatched Packages
+#### 2.2.4 Mitigations: Un-patched Packages

 - Review packages used in images: [pennsignals](https://quay.io/repository/pennsignals/alpine-3.7-python-3.6-engineering/manifest/sha256:1390e7dd352ffc7e67be95185169c09d6604fde5aa472453749f5ead27689ecc?tab=layers)
 - Monitor the automated docker image repository scans: